kammitama5/kammitama5.github.io/_posts/2020-04-26-Sunday-April-26th.md

 ## It's also relevant
-- I am particularly sensitive to this topic not just because of my film background (where we spoke about topics like hegemony and objectification in recorded images), but also because they cover issues of consent and privacy (privacy, being my focus for grad school), and also because I am from a country with a rich history in grappling with the ideas and memory of postcolonialism.
+- I am particularly sensitive to this topic not just because of my film background (where we spoke about topics like hegemony and objectification in recorded images), but also because they cover issues of consent and privacy (privacy, being my focus for grad school), and also because I am from a country with a rich history of grappling with the ideas and memory of postcolonialism.
 And I'm frustrated because ego in a field makes things difficult to explain..until we hurt people.
 Or they revolt.
 I joked that we should have a Hegemonic Index for measuring this relationship in data.
 Maybe it's not that funny of a joke and it's worth considering.